polinchw/kubernetes-pvc-snapshot/README.md

 5. If you want to off load the snapshot to another pod this is the time to do it.

 + Create an image from the volume BEFORE it is mounted.
-+ The image can be moved to another Open Stack pod or it can be used by another project if it's shared.
++ The image can be moved to another OpenStack pod or it can be used by another project if it's shared.
 + If you migrate to another pod a volume can be created from the image.